 - Special exhibitions: Space Shows, LeFrak Theater films, and programs

-Skip the ticketing line and go straight to the 'Scan your ticket' line for digital tickets or show your mobile ticket to one of the museum employees at the entrance of the museum.
+Skip the line and go straight to the 'Scan your ticket' line for smartphone tickets or show your smartphone ticket to one of the museum employees at the entrance of the museum.

-- Subway: B (weekdays only) or C to 81st Street Or 1 train to Broadway and West 79th Street.
+- Metro: B (weekdays only) or C to 81st Street; 1 to Broadway and West 79th Street